Call Us

 • Your symptoms are causing you to avoid social situations, or you’re taking time off work

-Priory offers world-leading treatment for anxiety that can regain control of your life.
-We’re also experienced in treating anger management, so we can create a unique treatment plan that gets to the root cause of the difficulties you’re experiencing.
+Priory offers world-leading treatment for anxiety that can help you regain control of your life.
+We’re also experienced in treating anger management problems, so we can create a unique treatment plan that gets to the root cause of the difficulties you’re experiencing.

 Effective, evidence-based treatments include:

-• Inpatient residential treatment: As an inpatient at a dedicated mental health facility, you will receive 24-hour support and ongoing monitoring of your condition.
-You will also receive a plan that includes therapy sessions alongside wellbeing sessions, including yoga, meditation and mindfulness.
+• Inpatient residential treatment:as an inpatient at a dedicated mental health treatment centre, you'll receive 24-hour support and ongoing monitoring of your condition.
+You'll also receive a plan that includes therapy sessions alongside wellbeing sessions, such as yoga, meditation and mindfulness

-As a leading provider of mental health treatments, Priory can help you deal with anxiety and anger at any one of our purpose built mental health facilities across the UK.
-To find out more about treatment options and speak to a compassionate member of our team about the difficulties you are having, get in touch using the information below.
+As a leading provider of mental health treatment, Priory can help you deal with anxiety and anger at any one of our purpose built mental health treatment centres across the UK.
+To find out more about treatment options and speak to a compassionate member of our team about the difficulties you're having, get in touch using the information below.

 Page clinically reviewed by Dr Renju Joseph (MBBS, MD, LLM, MRCPsych), Consultant Psychiatrist at Priory Hospital Woodbourne